 |Draft:||Red Sox #1-2016 out of High School in Barnegat, NJ|

-Groome has a 90-97 mph 4-seam FASTBALL (that is a 60 grade and on the way to 70), an 88-93 mph 2-seam SINKER that he consistently places down and to his arm-side.
-He gets excellent spin/tight rotation on his devastating 77-79 mph CURVEBALL with plus bite and deep 1-to-7 break -- getting a 60 grade.
-He has decent feel on his CHANGEUP, which he spots down in the strike zone.
-And he also has a CUTTER that has a 55 grade.
+Groome has a 92-96 mph 4-seam FASTBALL (that is a 55 grade), an 88-93 mph 2-seam SINKER that he consistently places down and to his arm-side.
+He gets excellent spin/tight rotation on his devastating 77-79 mph two-plane CURVEBALL with plus bite and deep 1-to-7 break -- getting a 50 grade.
+He has decent feel on his 50 grade CHANGEUP, which he spots down in the strike zone and, when sequenced properly, can miss righthanded bats.
+And he also has a CUTTER/SLIDER that has a 50 grade.
+Jay has 50 grade Control.